boddhisattva/crm/README.md

 ## Areas of Improvement
 - One can add Rate limiting capabilities
-- One can add Master and Replica setup and access relevan
+- One can add Master and Replica setup and access relevant API's where appropriate for better performance

 ## Usage